Miyabe Maple

 Acer miyabei

-Maple — Miyabe (Acer miyabei) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
-It matures to about 30–40 ft tall and 25–35 ft wide, and needs low to medium water.
+Miyabe Maple (Acer miyabei) is a tree suited to the Colorado Front Range, rated "Recommended for Most Sites" on the 2024 Front Range Tree Recommendation List.
+It matures to about 30–40 ft tall and 25–35 ft wide, slow-growing, needs low to medium water, and prefers full sun to partial shade.
 Variable hardiness.

 Photos